jamierumbelow/basic/README.md

 Basic
 =====

 I got bored one day so I wrote a BASIC parser.
-It's a pretty basic version BASIC with no support for functions or anything like that.
+It's a pretty basic dialect BASIC with no support for functions or anything complex like that.
 The usage is simple

 	php basic.php name_of_basic_file.basic